adri326/5dchess-notation/README.md

 This algebraic notation is meant to be an extension of [PGN](https://en.wikipedia.org/wiki/Portable_Game_Notation) for 5D chess.

+## Included converter

+This repository includes a converter.
+For information on how to run it and use it, check [USAGE.md](USAGE.md).

 ## Vocabulary

 - A **turn** is an alternation between white's sub-turn and black's sub-turn.
 Each player may only make moves during their (sub-)turn.
 This differs from a board **step**.